reTHINK-project/dev-catalogue/README.md

 2. docker run -it --net=host rethink/catalogue-database
 3. docker run -it --net=host rethink/catalogue-test-client

 **Attention:** The above docker commands will get the the *latest* docker image, i.e. imagages based on the latest commit on the dev-catalgue master branch.
-The latest *stable* version can be pulled by adding "-stable" to the name of the docker image.
+The latest *stable* version can be pulled by adding ":stable" to the name of the docker image.

 You may then open a web-browser and go to _http://localhost:8090_ to access the test client's GUI.
 Note that right now, we only have two Hyperties in the Database, named _MyFirstHyperty_ and _MySecondHyperty_.